-- Never operate an ATV without wearing an approved helmet that fits properly.
-Always wear eye protection (goggles or face shield), gloves, boots, a long-sleeved shirt or jacket, and long pants. - · Never consume alcohol or drugs before or while operating an ATV. - Never operate at excessive speeds.
-Travel at speeds appropriate for the terrain, visibility, operating conditions, and your experience. - Never attempt wheelies, jumps, or other stunts. - · Always inspect your ATV before each use to make sure it's in safe operating condition. - · Always follow the inspection schedules and maintenance outlined in your owner's manual. - Always keep both hands on the handlebars and both feet on the foot-rests of the ATV during operation. - Always travel slowly and use extra caution when operating on unfamiliar terrain. - · Never operate on excessively rough, slippery, or loose terrain. - Always follow proper turning procedures as described in this manual.
+- Never operate an ATV without proper instruction.
+Take a training course.
+Beginners should receive training from a certified instructor.
+Contact an authorized ATV dealer to find the training courses nearest you. - Never allow anyone under 16 to operate this ATV. - Never permit a guest to operate the ATV unless the guest has read this manual and all product labels labels and has completed a certified safety training course. - Never operate an ATV without wearing an approved helmet that fits properly.
+Always wear eye protection (goggles or face shield), gloves, boots, a long-sleeved shirt or jacket, and long pants. - Never consume alcohol or drugs before or while operating an ATV. - Never operate at excessive speeds.
+Travel at speeds appropriate for the terrain, visibility and operating conditions, and your experience. - Never attempt wheelies, jumps or other stunts. - Always inspect your ATV before each use to make sure it's in safe operating condition. - Always follow the inspection and maintenance procedures and schedules outlined in your owner's manual.

+- Always keep both hands on the handlebars and both feet on the footrest of the ATV during operation. - Always travel slowly and use extra caution when operating on unfamiliar terrain.
+Be alert .to terrain conditions. - Never operate on excessively rough, slippery, or loose terrain. - Always follow proper turning procedures as described in this manual.
 Practice turning at low speeds before attempting to turn at faster speeds.
-Do not turn at excessive speeds. - · Always have the ATV inspected by an authorized dealer if it's been involved in an accident. - Never operate on hills too steep for the ATV or for your abilities.
-Practice on smaller hills before attempting larger hills. - Always follow proper procedures for climbing hills: - Check the terrain carefully before ascending a hill. - Never climb hills with excessively slippery or loose surfaces. - Shift your weight forward. - Never open the throttle suddenly or make sudden gear changes. - Never go over the top of a hill at high speed.
+Do not turn at excessive speeds. - Always have the ATV inspected by an authorized dealer if it's been involved in an accident. - Never operate on hills too steep for the ATV or for your abilities.
+Practice on smaller hills before attemping larger hills. - Always follow proper procedures for climbing hills .
+Check the terrain carefully before ascending a hill. - Never climb hills with excessively slippery or loose surface.
+Shift your weight forward. - Never open the throttle suddenly or make sudden gear changes. - Never go over the top of a hill at high speed.